-Each holder of shares of Common Stock issued and outstanding as of the close of business on April 2, 2018 (the Record Date for the Annual Meeting) is entitled to cast one vote per share on all items being voted on at the Annual Meeting and the holder of the Special Voting Share on such date is entitled to cast a number of votes equal to the number of exchangeable shares of NCS Canada then outstanding that are not owned by the Company or its affiliates, multiplied by the exchange ratio (as defined in NCS Canada articles of incorporation).
+Each holder of shares of Common Stock issued and outstanding as of the close of business on April 1, 2019 (the Record Date for the Annual Meeting) is entitled to cast one vote per share on all items being voted on at the Annual Meeting.
 You may vote all shares owned by you as of that time, including (a) shares held directly in your name as the stockholder of record, and (b) shares held for you as the beneficial owner through a broker, trustee or other nominee.
-At the close of business on the Record Date, there were 44,631,101 shares of Common Stock issued and outstanding and entitled to vote at the Annual Meeting and the Special Voting Share represents an additional 1,326,935 shares issued and outstanding and entitled to vote at the Annual Meeting.
+At the close of business on the Record Date, there were 46,669,918 shares of Common Stock issued and outstanding and entitled to vote at the Annual Meeting.